-On the trail you will need to have a few personal belongings, and you will want to have along a small pack to carry what you may need quickly or want to keep safe on the trail (camera, raingear, lunch, snacks, water, etc.).
-I recommend something about 20 liters in size (more or less), that has a waterproof lining, and that is kitted-out with a back-hugging pocket to take a water bladder (e.g. Osprey[®], Platypus[®] or Camelback[®]) attached to a mouth tube (see 'Hydration and Associated Equipment', below).
+On the trail you will need to have a few personal belongings, and you will want to have along a small pack to carry what you may need quickly or want to keep safe on the trail (camera, raingear, lunch, snacks, water, etc.) I recommend something about 20 liters in size (more or less), that has a waterproof lining, and that is kitted-out with a back-hugging pocket to take a water bladder (e.g. Osprey®, Platypus® or Camelback®) attached to a mouth tube (see 'Hydration and Associated Equipment', below).
 These pockets - usually with openings and guides for the mouth tube - have become standard equipment on almost all recent backpacks.

 On my daypack I like having waist / hip and sternum / chest belts (for adjustable support), and outer pockets, including on the waist / hip belt halves themselves, as well (so I don't need to take off my pack or ask someone else to extract absolutely anything that I want to access).
-And I carry a waterproof cover for my pack too (which I almost never deploy, but want for insurance.
-Up to you to decide if you want to carry one of these as well.)
+And in a pinch, a large plastic garbage bag works.
+Up to you to decide if you want to carry such a